microbus-io/fabric/README.md

 `Microbus` is an opinionated framework for the development, deployment and operation of microservices.
 Its most notable characteristic is that it leverages NATS, a messaging bus, for communications among microservices.
 Microservices over a bus = microbus.

-The framework's philosophy can be broken into three areas:
+The framework's philosophy touches on three conceptual areas:

 * Common runtime - The framework specifies rules that all microservices need to comply with during runtime.
 This includes things like how microservices [communicate](docs/tech/unicast.md), how they report metrics, where they [pull config values](docs/tech/configuration.md) from, how they get deployed, etc. A common set of rules is important for interoperability, maintainability and stability of the system
 * RAD tools - The framework leverages [code generation](docs/tech/codegen.md) for the rapid development of microservices with the intent that application developers focus on the business logic rather than on boilerplate code.
 Developer productivity is directly correlated to customer value